dansmyers/ProgrammingAndSoftwareDevelopment/3-Methods_and_Recursion/Notes/Static_Methods.md

 Rough notes from class on the `static` keyword in Java
 ==========================

-When you declare a method to be static, you can call it using just its name
+When you declare a method to be static, you can call it using only its name and any required input arguments.

 ```
 double a = areaOfCircle(10.0);